Georgios Tsolakoglou

 Georgios Tsolakoglou (Γεώργιος Τσολάκογλου; April 1886 – 22 May 1948) was a Greek army officer who headed the government of Greece from 1941 to 1942, in the early phase of the country's occupation by Axis powers during World War II.

-An officer of the Hellenic Army, Tsolakoglou was a veteran of the Balkan Wars, the First World War and the Greco-Turkish War of 1919–1922.
+An officer of the Hellenic Army, Tsolakoglou was a veteran of the Balkan Wars, World War I and the Greco-Turkish War of 1919–1922.
 After Greece was overrun following a German invasion in 1941, Tsolakoglou, then a lieutenant general, offered the surrender of the Hellenic Army to the Wehrmacht.
 In April, he was appointed Prime Minister of the puppet government, which was beset by corruption and infighting from the start.
 Tsolakoglou's popularity plunged further following the Italian takeover of the occupation, as well as Bulgaria's annexation of Northern Greece.
 He was unable to alleviate Germany's large-scale plunder of the country, which led to the Great Famine that resulted in the deaths of nearly 300,000 Greeks.

 Tsolakoglou remained head of the government until December 1942, when he was dismissed and replaced by Konstantinos Logothetopoulos.
 After the liberation of Greece, he was arrested, tried and sentenced to death.
 His sentence was ultimately commuted to life imprisonment, and he died in prison of leukaemia in 1948.

 Early life and ancestors

-Tsolakoglou was of Aromanian origins and spoke Aromanian.
-He was the grandson of Dimitrios Tsolakoglou, the proestos of Agrafa (1775-1822) and later in his life a Greek War of Independence fighter and a Filiki Eteria member.
-Dimitrios Tsolakoglou was a controversial figure; he is seen by some sources (including Georgios Karaiskakis) as a Turkophile, as a conspirator with Ali Pasha, and responsible for the deaths of Georgios Zotos, Konstantinos Zacharapoulos and, notably, Antonis Katsantonis.
-He and his family were widely accused of treason for that reason, however these charges cannot be definitively confirmed.
-Dimitrios and his son, Konstantinos Tsolakoglou, were hanged in 1822 by Hursid Pasha.
+Georgios Tsolakoglou was born in Rentina, Thessaly, in April 1886.
+He was of Aromanian origins and spoke Aromanian.
+He was the grandson of Dimitrios Tsolakoglou, the proestos of Agrafa (1775-1822) and later in life a Greek War of Independence fighter and a Filiki Eteria member.
+Dimitrios Tsolakoglou was a controversial figure, seen by some sources (including Georgios Karaiskakis) as a Turkophile, an ally of Ali Pasha, and responsible for the deaths of several Greek rebels, notably Antonis Katsantonis.
+He was eventually arrested by Ottoman authorities, charged with treason and executed along with his son, Konstantinos Tsolakoglou, on the orders of Hurshid Pasha in 1822.

-Georgios Tsolakoglou himself was born in Rentina, a village in Agrafa.

 Military career

 Early career

-As an officer in the Hellenic Army, Tsolakoglou participated in the Balkan Wars, the First World War, the 1919 Allied intervention in the Russian Civil War and the Asia Minor Campaign.
+As an officer in the Hellenic Army, Tsolakoglou participated in the Balkan Wars, World War I, the 1919 Allied intervention in the Russian Civil War and the Asia Minor Campaign.